nh-server/switch-guide/docs/user_guide/sysnand/sd_preparation.md

     7. Rename Hekate's `.bin` file to `reboot_payload.bin`
     8. Copy `hekate_ipl.ini` to the `bootloader` folder on your SD card
     9. Copy `Lockpick_RCM.bin` to the `/bootloader/payloads` folder on your SD card
-    10. Copy *the contents* of the EdiZon `SD.zip` file to the root of your SD card
-    11. Create a folder named `appstore` inside the `switch` folder on your SD card, and put `appstore.nro` in it
+    10. Create a folder named `appstore` inside the `switch` folder on your SD card, and put `appstore.nro` in it
-    12. Copy `ftpd.nro`, `NX-Shell.nro`, `NxThemesInstaller.nro` and `atmosphere-updater.nro` to the `switch` folder on your SD card
+    11. Copy `Checkpoint.nro`, `ftpd.nro`, `NX-Shell.nro`, `NxThemesInstaller.nro` and `atmosphere-updater.nro` to the `switch` folder on your SD card
-    13. Reinsert your SD card back into your Switch
+    12. Reinsert your SD card back into your Switch

      ![sdfilesimg](../img/sdfiles.png)